nalapalu/SQL_Projects/Data Manipulation in SQL - Analysing Football database/README.md

 Data Manipulation in SQL - Analysing European Soccer Database

 #### 📁 Dataset
-> This project uses the European Soccer Database From Kaggle.com
+This project uses the European Soccer Database From Kaggle.com It contains >12,800 rows of data

 #### 🎯 Objective
 - Manipulate, transform, and make the most sense of your data